This story originally aired in May of 2017.

 “That's a fair point to make,” says Egan, “but San Francisco business taxes are way higher than anyone else's.
 So if they had moved to Mountain View, they'd be paying a small fraction of the business tax they pay in San Francisco.”

 San Francisco brings in around $600 million dollars in businesses taxes right now.
 That’s 15 times more than San Jose, which is a bigger city population wise.
 Egan says the only other Bay Area city that has a sizable business tax is Oakland.
 And they don’t have any tax incentives for businesses to move there.
-That new Uber office that’s headed to Downtown Oakland?
-No tax breaks.
 No tax breaks in Berkeley either.

 “What does Bay Area do to attract companies?
 The reality is we don't really do much at all,” explains Egan.
 “It's just not something we've ever really needed in the bay area.”